AI Alliance

 - Current form: AI Alliance governance materials describe two closely linked nonprofit legal entities, a 501(c)(3) research and education lab and a 501(c)(6) technology and advocacy association.

-- Membership: the public directory includes AI companies, infrastructure vendors, universities, science institutions, nonprofits, and public-sector organizations.
+- Membership: the public directory includes AI companies, infrastructure vendors, universities, science institutions, nonprofits, foundations, and public-sector organizations; 2026 Alliance announcements describe the coalition as more than 200 member organizations.

 - Project categories: the official projects page organizes current work around Open Data and Models, The Open Agent Hub, and Safety and Governance.

-- Key caution: "open" describes access and participation conditions; it does not automatically establish safety, accountability, consent, security, or democratic control.
+- Key caution: "open" describes access, permission, and participation conditions; it does not automatically establish safety, accountability, consent, security, or democratic control.

 Work Areas